Skip to main content

 • You want fine-grained control over what gets retained, what gets recalled, and how memory is isolated across agents and channels.

-The local daemon is simpler and keeps everything on one machine -- the right default for personal use.
-External API mode adds network latency but enables shared memory and survives machine restarts.
-Since Hindsight is open source, you can self-host the server on your own infrastructure and keep the same data ownership guarantees.
+The local embedded daemon keeps everything on one machine — the right default for personal use.
+Cloud is the easiest path for shared memory or multi-device setups, with no infrastructure to manage.
+External API mode gives you the same shared-memory benefits with a self-hosted server.
+Since Hindsight is open source, you can self-host on your own infrastructure and keep the same data ownership guarantees.

 Recap